yumium/privacy-assistant-skill/README.md

 ## About
 A privacy assistant that guides you through the privacy risks in your specific smart home configuration, and offers suggestions on what you can do to better protect your privacy.

-## Examples Queries
-* "Hey mocha, start demo"
-* "Hey mocha, add device"
-* "Hey mocha, tell me about my privacy"

-## Example Responses
+Example dialog:

-* "Your Philips Hue Bulbs and WeMo Switch both collection data for marketing, are you concerned with that?"
-* "Okay, would you like me to stop your Philips Hue Bulbs from collecting data for that purpose?"
+*Mocha: Your Philips Hue Bulbs collect usage data for product feedback and improvement, does that worry you?*

+*User: Yes, quite a bit.*

-* "I noticed some unusual data from your Nokia Smart Scale, would you like me to contact them about it?"
+*Mocha: Okay, would you like me to disable that?*

+*User: Yes, please.*

+*Mocha: Sure.
+Please follow the onscreen instructions to disable this.
+Let me know when you are done.*

 ## Credits
 yumium